Lasserre Hierarchy for Graph Isomorphism and Homomorphism Indistinguishability: Introduction

 \subsection{Contributions}

-Although feasibility of the level-$t$ Lasserre relaxation of $\ISO(G, H)$ was sandwiched between feasibility of the level-$ct$ and level-$t$ Sherali--Adams relaxation in \cite{atserias_definable_2018}, the constant $c$ remained unknown.
+Although feasibility of the level-$t$ Lasserre relaxation of $\ISO(G, H)$ was sandwiched between feasibility of the level-$ct$ and level-$t$ Sherali--Adams relaxation in \cite{atserias_definable_2023}, the constant $c$ remained unknown.
 In fact, this $c$ is not explicit and depends on the implementation details of an algorithm developed in that paper.
-Our main result asserts that $c$ can be taken to be three and that this constant is best possible.
+Our main result asserts that $c$ can be taken to be three and that this constant is best possible.\footnote{The constant $c$ in \cite[Theorem~6.3]{atserias_definable_2023} depends on the implementation details of the algorithm that yields their Corollary~5.1.
+This algorithm is also dependent on the precise version of the Lasserre system of equations used there.
+As discussed in \cref{sec:systems,app:lasserre}, our Lasserre system of equations is defined slightly differently.
+In \cref{thm:main}, we abstract from these details by proving a statement that involves only the equivalence relations $\simeq_t^{\textup{SA}}$ and $\simeq_t^{\textup{L}}$.
+Since our Lasserre formulation and the one in \cite{atserias_definable_2023} are equivalent (\cref{lem:systems}), \cref{thm:main} yields that $c$ in \cite[Theorem~6.3]{atserias_definable_2023} can be taken to be three (and that this is best possible).
+Our results do not imply bounds on the complexity of the algorithm yielding \cite[Corollary~5.1]{atserias_definable_2023}.}

 \begin{theorem} For two graphs $G$ and $H$ and every $t \geq 1$, the following implications hold:

 Furthermore, for every $t \geq 1$, there exist graphs $G$ and $H$ such that $G \simeq_{3t-1}^{\textup{SA}} H$ and $G \not\simeq_t^{\textup{L}} H$. \end{theorem} Here, $G \simeq_t^{\textup{L}} H$ and $G \simeq_t^{\textup{SA}} H$ denote that the level-$t$ Lasserre relaxation and respectively the level-$t$ Sherali--Adams relaxation of $\ISO(G, H)$ are feasible.